Northern banjo frog

 Family: Limnodynastidae (Australian ground frogs)

-Conservation status: The northern banjo frog is listed as Least Concern in Queensland (Nature Conservation Act 1992) and is ranked as low priority under the department's Back on Track species prioritisation framework.
+Conservation status: The northern banjo frog is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 The northern banjo frog is a ground-dwelling burrowing frog.
 It is a big frog with a robust build about the size of a clenched fist (up to 75mm in length).
 It is a grey or brown back colour with darker blotches and grey sides overlaid with irregular yellow or orange markings which also occur on the upper arms.
 It is these yellow and orange markings on the side that gives the frog its other name the scarlet-sided pobblebonk.
 The groin and hidden surface of the thigh is bright red.
 A white or yellow raised fold runs from below the eye to the shoulder.
 The belly of the frog is white or creamy in color.